Bonxy/astro-blog-cms/src/content/blog/2016-11-25-climbing-carrauntoohil.md

   write-up of mine and @Cadab's climb of Carrauntoohil, County Kerry, Ireland....
 ---
-## Climbing Carrauntoohil in 24 Hours – A Quick and Wild Irish Adventure
+## A Quick and Wild Irish Adventure

 I'm not the best at stringing sentences together, but I wanted to share a quick write-up of mine and @Cadab’s climb of **Carrauntoohil**, the highest peak in Ireland, located in **County Kerry**.